-You must notify your employee of their TNC result as soon as possible.
-You must also inform your employee that they must tell you whether they will take action on their TNC by the 10th day after E-Verify issued the TNC.
+You must notify your employee of their mismatch result as soon as possible.
+You must also inform your employee that they must tell you whether they will take action on their mismatch by the 10th day after E-Verify issued the mismatch.

-You must complete these steps by the 10th federal government working day after issuance of the E-Verify TNC.
+You must complete these steps by the 10th federal government working day after issuance of the E-Verify mismatch.

 For more information on how to confirm your employee’s decision, see the E-Verify User Manual.

-Once you refer a TNC case, the employee must visit a Social Security Administration (SSA) field office or contact the Department of Homeland Security (DHS) within eight federal government workdays to take action on their TNC.
-The employee’s Referral Date Confirmation provides the date by which the employee must visit SSA and/or contact DHS.
+Once you refer a mismatch case, the employee must contact the Department of Homeland Security (DHS) or visit a Social Security Administration (SSA) field office within eight federal government working days to take action on their mismatch.
+The employee’s Referral Date Confirmation provides the date by which the employee must contact DHS or visit SSA.

-For more information on how to take action on a TNC, refer to the Referral Date Confirmation Notice or visit our How to Correct a Tentative Nonconfirmation page.
+For more information on how to take action on a mismatch, refer to the Referral Date Confirmation or visit our How to Correct a Tentative Nonconfirmation page.

-E-Verify has extended the time frames to take action on certain TNCs.
+E-Verify has extended the time frames to take action on certain mismatches.
 Please refer to the Temporary Policies Related to Covid-19 page for more information.

-Not telling you whether they will take action on their TNC is the same as your employee choosing not to take action on the TNC.
+Not telling you whether they will take action on their mismatch is the same as your employee choosing not to take action to resolve the mismatch.
 When E-Verify issues a Final Nonconfirmation, you may terminate employment with no civil or criminal liability as noted in the Responsibilities of the Employer section, Article II, Section A paragraph 13 of the Memorandum of Understanding.